 Adding SSL to the Example

-The Orbix Java Edition grid application is located in the demos/grid directory of your Orbix Java Edition installation.
-OrbixSSL includes a secure version of this example in the OrbixSSL demos/ssldemo directory.
+OrbixSSL includes a secure version of this example in the OrbixSSL demos/OrbixSSL/securegrid/java directory.
 This section describes the code changes introduced in this SSL-enabled version of the demonstration.

 Adding SSL to the Server